nicsuzor/wikijuris/ausip/passing-off.markdown

 A misrepresentation in passing off refers to conduct on the part of the trader which relies on the reputation or goodwill of the plaintiff usually by misrepresenting some sort of connection with the plaintiff’s business, goods or services and results in consumers coming to an erroneous conclusion about or being confused about a connection between the goods/services of that traders and those of another trader.

 It is necessary to show that the defendant's conduct caused customers to be deceived.
 The misrepresentation must be capable of causing deception or foreseeable cause deception.[^AUTOREPLACEDAGSpaldingvGamage191532RPC273ENDREPLACE] The misrepresentation may be express or implied, but it will usually be implied.
 Whether or not there has been a misrepresentation is ultimately question of fact for the court to determine.
-It is a matter of impression and there is no determinative factor that the court will necessarily turn to answer the question.[^AUTOREPLACEDInterlegoAgvCronerTradingPtyLtd199239FCR348ENDREPLACE]
+It is a matter of impression and there is no determinative factor that the court will necessarily turn to answer the question.[^AUTOREPLACEDInterlegoAgvCronerTradingPtyLtd199239FCR348ENDREPLACE] The existence of a misrepresentation is gauged by the court’s objective assessment of its impact on consumers.

 [^AUTOREPLACEDAGSpaldingvGamage191532RPC273ENDREPLACE]: *AG Spalding v Gamage* (1915) 32 RPC 273

-[^AUTOREPLACEDInterlegoAgvCronerTradingPtyLtd199239FCR348ENDREPLACE]: *Interlego Ag v Croner Trading Pty Ltd* (1992) 39 FCR 348
+[^AUTOREPLACEDInterlegoAgvCronerTradingPtyLtd199239FCR348ENDREPLACE]: *Interlego Ag v Croner Trading Pty Ltd* (1992) 39 FCR 348.
-.
-The existence of a misrepresentation is gauged by the court’s objective assessment of its impact on consumers.

 ### Possible Forms of Misrepresentation